JavaScript is required

 Investigations at early childhood services

-The department conducts investigations at early childhood education and care services where there is reason to believe that offences have been, or are being, committed that pose a risk to the safety, health or wellbeing of any child at the service.
+The Victorian Early Childhood Regulatory Authority (VECRA) conducts investigations at early childhood education and care services where there is reason to believe that offences have been, or are being, committed that pose a risk to the safety, health or wellbeing of any child at the service.

-Those investigations are carried out by Authorised Officers with the assistance of other persons when reasonably required.
+Investigations are carried out by Authorised Officers of VECRA.

 Matters investigated

-The department will only investigate matters that are within its jurisdiction, that is potential offences against the:
+VECRA will only investigate matters that are within its jurisdiction, that is potential offences against:

-• of departmental officers’ direct observations during a service visit
+• authorised officers’ observations during a service visit

 • notifications made by the approved provider about serious incidents or complaints at the service